Decathlon/vitamin-web/README.md

-> **❗ Important note: This current version of Vitamin will no longer evolve and only accept bug fixes, new icons and assets from now on.
+> **❗ Important note: This current version of Vitamin will no longer evolve and only accept bug fixes from now on.
 [More details here](https://github.com/Decathlon/vitamin-design/blob/main/IMPORTANT_NOTE.md).**

 <br />